 Our Charter is a partnership between the Department for Energy Security and Net Zero, 13 leading, global professional bodies with more than 1 million members between us, and the UK's Green Finance Institute.
 Working together we aim to ensure that "... every professional financial decision takes account of climate change and sustainability."
-Over 110,000 finance professionals and stakeholders attended in-person and online events organised by Charter members in 2023, and engagement with member curated content (blogs, magazine articles, podcasts and videos) is in excess of 600,000 when views and impressions are included.
-In a busy year, members launched 16 new qualifications, modules and courses, with many more updated or in development during the year.
+Over 110.000 professionals finance stakeholders attended in-person and online events organised by Charter members in 2023, and engagement with member curated content (blogs, magazine articles, podcasts and videos) is in excess of 600,000 when views and impressions are included.
+In a busy members launched vear.
+16 qualifications, modules and courses, with many more updated or in development during the year.
 Collectively and individually, we continue to engage our members and wider stakeholders in the UK and worldwide on climate change and sustainability issues.

 Capacity- and capability-building are key if finance is to unlock net zero and other sustainability goals.
 It is no coincidence that "the availability of skills" received the second highest number of mentions for the second year running in the Global Green Finance Index.
 Our early identification of the need to build knowledge and skills in the finance profession is now being reflected by work elsewhere in the UK and globally, which we are delighted to support.
 The findings of our "State of the Nation" Report have been taken up by the UK Financial Services Skills Commission, amongst others.
+During the recent COP28 climate conference, the Global Capacity Building Coalition was launched, aimed at helping financial institutions in emerging markets and developing economies build their knowledge and skills.
+The UAE established the DIFC Sustainable Finance Catalyst, which alongside deploying \$100bn of sustainable finance by 2030 will train one million sustainability leaders by the same date.